Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 - Operations
 - Dispatch Groups
 - Semaphores
-- Debugging in Xcode
+- Debugging
-- Unit Testing & Concurrency
+- Testing

 ### Challenges

+Concurrency presents specific development challenges.
+The course will introduce the following challenges, along with standard approaches to avoiding and/or resolving them:

 - Deadlocks
 - Race Conditions